2025–2026 Portland, Oregon, protests: June 2025

-July–August
+July–August 2025

 On July 4, a large group gathered outside the ICE building.
 One protestor was arrested for vandalizing the building's guard shack with spray paint, while another was arrested for kicking an officer who was attempting to arrest him.
 At approximately 11:15pm, as federal officers were clearing protestors from the property, a protestor threw an incendiary device towards the officers which exploded near them.
 A protestor was arrested for using bolt cutters to attempt to damage a card reader near the building's driveway.
 He removed fiber optic cables, interrupting the building's internet service, and kicked and punched several officers during his arrest.

+On July 8, 2025, the city of Portland released a public statement saying pepper balls, pepper spray, and HC smoke had been used against protesters.
+In a letter to Kristi Noem sent on October 16, 2025, Portland officials Ron Wyden, Jeffrey A. Merkley, Suzanne Bonamici, Maxine Dexter, and Janelle Bynum cited concerns about the use of HC smoke.
+HC smoke inhalation can cause severe acute respiratory distress syndrome, and one study found that it can cause permanent liver damage.

 On August 13, a protestor is tackled by a federal agent while leading a protest.
-Other agents swarmed him and deploy tear gas.
+Other agents swarmed him and deployed tear gas.
 He was arrested and cited for failure to comply.
 He is tackled again three days later, and later filed a lawsuit against the DHS.
 On August 20, United States border czar Tom Homan visited Portland and met with both sworn and nonsworn employees expressing support for them and letting them know that he and President Trump "have their six."

-September
+September 2025

 After a large protest in Downtown Portland on September 1, over 100 people marched from Elizabeth Caruthers Park to the ICE building.
-Some protestors brought a makeshift guillotine and display it near the facility.
-Federal officers deployed gas and pepperballs after the crowd began to become unruly.
+Some protestors brought a makeshift guillotine and displayed it near the facility.
+Federal officers deployed gas and pepper balls after the crowd began to become unruly.

 After analyzing data from the federal government, the city of Portland claimed that analysis revealed ICE held detainees overnight or in excess of 12 hours 25 times since October 1, 2024, in violation of a land use agreement only allowing detention under 12 hours.
-The detentions amounted to about 6% of the 418 total detentions in that time.
+The detentions amounted to about 6 percent of the 418 total detentions in that time.
 On September 17, the city of Portland ruled that ICE violated their land use agreement.
 ICE will have the opportunity to respond, and Portland's Permitting & Development Bureau may reconsider ICE's land use approval.
-The Oregonian released a video of federal agents shoving nonviolent protestors and spraying them with pepper-spray.
+The Oregonian released a video of federal agents shoving nonviolent protestors and spraying them with pepper spray.

 Reporting by Fox News falsely portrayed the protests by showing clips from 2020 protests in the city as if they were recent.
 Fox broadcasts also showed the wrong dates for videos and used footage from other cities implied to be in Portland.
-In other broadcasts hosts described events at "riots" when protests were peaceful and no crimes were charged or violence by protestors alleged.
+In other broadcasts hosts described events as "riots" when protests were peaceful and no crimes were charged or violence by protestors alleged.